-We have agreed to indemnify the underwriters against civil liabilities, including liabilities under the Securities Act.
+We have agreed to indemnify the underwriter against civil liabilities, including liabilities under the Securities Act.

-The representative has informed us that it does not expect sales of the securities offered to discretionary accounts to exceed 1% of the shares offered by this prospectus.
+The underwriter has informed us that it does not expect sales of the securities offered to discretionary accounts to exceed 1% of the shares offered by this prospectus.

-Before this offering, there has been no public market for our common stock.
-Accordingly, the initial public offering price of the common stock has been determined by negotiation between us and the representative and may not necessarily be related to our asset value, net worth or other established criteria of value.
-Factors considered in determining this price include our financial condition and prospects, an assessment of our management, market prices of similar securities of comparable publicly-traded companies, financial and operating information of companies engaged in activities similar to our business and the general condition of the securities market.
-Additionally, the initial public offering price of our common stock may not be indicative of the prices that may prevail in the public market.
+Before this offering, there has been no public market for our units, common stock or warrants.
+Accordingly, the initial public offering price of the units and the exercise price of the warrants have been determined by negotiation between us and the underwriter and may not necessarily be related to our asset value, net worth or other established criteria of value.
+Factors considered in determining these prices include our financial condition and prospects, an assessment of our management, market prices of similar securities of comparable publicly-traded companies, financial and operating information of companies engaged in activities similar to our business and the general condition of the securities market.
+Additionally, the initial public offering price of the units may not be indicative of the prices that may prevail in the public market.

-In connection with this offering, the underwriters may engage in passive market making transactions in the shares on Nasdaq in accordance with Rule 103 of Regulation M promulgated under the Exchange Act.
+In connection with this offering, the underwriter may engage in passive market making transactions in the shares on Nasdaq in accordance with Rule 103 of Regulation M promulgated under the Exchange Act.

-In connection with this offering, the underwriters may engage in transactions that stabilize, maintain or affect in another manner the price of our common stock.
-These transactions may include stabilization transactions permitted by Rule 104 of Regulation M, under which persons may bid for or purchase shares to stabilize the market price.
-Specifically, the underwriters may over-allot in connection with this offering, creating a short position in our common stock for its own account.
-In addition, to cover over-allotments or to stabilize the price of our common stock, the underwriters may bid for, and purchase, shares in the open market.
-The underwriters may also reclaim selling concessions allowed to a dealer for distributing the common stock in this offering, if the underwriters repurchased previously distributed shares in transactions to cover short positions, in stabilization transactions or in another manner.
-Any of these activities may stabilize or maintain the market price of our common stock above independent market levels.
-The underwriters are not required to engage in these activities, and may end any of these activities at any time.
+In connection with this offering, the underwriter may engage in transactions that stabilize, maintain or affect in another manner the price of the units.
+These transactions may include stabilization transactions permitted by Rule 104 of Regulation M, under which persons may bid for or purchase units to stabilize the market price.
+Specifically, the underwriter may over-allot in connection with this offering, creating a short position in the units for its own account.
+In addition, to cover over-allotments or to stabilize the price of the units, the underwriter may bid for, and purchase, units in the open market.
+The underwriter may also reclaim selling concessions allowed to a dealer for distributing the units in this offering, if the underwriter repurchased previously distributed units in transactions to cover short positions, in stabilization transactions or in another manner.
+Any of these activities may stabilize or maintain the market price of the units above independent market levels.
+The underwriter is not required to engage in these activities, and may end any of these activities at any time.